rsham004/community-guide/tools/infrastructure/Docker.md

     *   Go to [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)
     *   Download the installer for your operating system.
     *   **Windows:** Requires WSL 2 (Windows Subsystem for Linux 2).
 The Docker Desktop installer will usually prompt you to install/enable it if needed.
 Follow the on-screen instructions, which may involve enabling virtualization in your BIOS/UEFI and installing the WSL kernel update.
 A system restart is often required.
+    *   Note - see Verification step below if you have issues you may need an earlier release of Docker.
     *   **macOS:** Requires macOS version 11 (Big Sur) or newer.
 Follow the standard application installation process (drag to Applications folder).
     *   **Linux:** Docker Engine is typically installed via the distribution's package manager.
 Follow the official instructions for your specific distro: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/) (e.g., for Ubuntu, Debian, CentOS, Fedora).
 You might also need to add your user to the `docker` group: `sudo usermod -aG docker $USER` (log out and back in afterwards).